usnistgov/SDNist/sdnist/report/README.md

        - TX
        - NATIONAL

      - **--data-root**: The absolute or relative path to the directory containing the bundled dataset, or the directory where the bundled dataset should be downloaded to if it is not available locally.
-The default directory is set to sdnist_toy_data.
+The default directory is set to **diverse_community_excerpts_data**.

 ## Setup Data for SDNIST Report Tool